How to Hide and Unhide Status Bar in Excel (2 Easy Methods)

 End Sub

-4. You need to save the Excel file using a macro-enabled extension or xlsm extension.
+• Save the file using the macro-enabled or xlsm extension.

-Applying VBA Code to Hide and Unhide Status BarAs a result, a panel will appear named Macro and it will contain 2 sub-functions to hide and unhide the status bar.
+Applying VBA Code to Hide and Unhide Status BarAs a result, a panel will appear named Macro containing 2 sub-functions.

-6. Choose the desired macro by name and press on Run.
+• Choose the desired macro and click on Run.

 Applying VBA Code to Hide and Unhide Status Bar

-The “Full Screen” of Excel offers the interface to provide a distraction-free and immersive working environment.
-It hides other Windows elements and some of the Excel elements.
-This includes the status bar.
+The “Full Screen” of Excel offers a distraction-free and immersive working environment.
+It hides other Windows elements and some of the Excel elements, including the status bar.

-The shortcut key to enter/exit the full screen is CTRL + Shift + F1.
-Pressing that will make both the ribbon and status bar disappear if you are entering the full screen.
+The shortcut key to enter/exit full screen mode is CTRL + Shift + F1.
+Pressing this key combination will make both the ribbon and status bar disappear when entering full screen mode.

 The Excel window will look like this: